Reizeron/R0_Lorescape/Topics/Regions/Greater Bretony.md

 *Also referred to in MW dialogue as "Greater Betony".
 The spelling "Greater Bretony" is used instead in both PGE1 and the in-game book "Provinces of Tamriel", and it does make more sense in general, so I'll consider the latter spelling to be the correct one. - R-Zero*

 Class;Savant Author;R-Zero
 Greater Bretony is the heavy settled peninsula in the westernmost part of the High Rock province.
+It's considered to be the cradle of the Breton culture and civilization.
+Many towns and cities, ancient and new, line its shores both on the [[Iliac Bay]] and the sea coast, and travel across the country is easy along the developed road system.
+Politically, the region is dominated by the [[Kingdom of Daggerfall]] in the south, the [[Kingdom of Camlorn]] in the north and the [[Kingdom of Wayrest]] in the east.